Confluent Cloud Connector Service Accounts¶

 All Confluent Cloud connectors require credentials to allow the connector to operate and access Kafka.
-You can either create and use a Kafka API key and secret or use a service account.
+You can either create and use an API key and secret or use a service account.

 When you create a service account, you configure access control list (ACL) DESCRIBE, CREATE, READ, and WRITE access to topics and create the API key and secret.
 Once the service account is created, a user creating a connector can select the service account ID when configuring the connector.